japa/japa.dev/content/docs/grouping-tests.md

 ## Hooks

 You can register the `setup` and the `teardown` hooks on the group to run before and after the tests.
+[Learn more about hooks](./lifecycle-hooks.md)

 ```ts
 test.group('Maths.add', (group) => {